KFC Honey BBQ Wings (Copycat Recipe)

 What to Serve Them With?

 Ranch or blue cheese dressing are great options for dipping.
-But to turn these wings into a full meal, serve the wings with a side of french fries, onion rings, or fried pickles
+But to turn these wings into a full meal, serve them with a side of French fries, onion rings, or fried pickles

 How to Store Them